techcat-dev/Braixen-Simulator/README.md

 Typing in a string of characters instead of a number will glitch out the game.

-(Just don't do that, I have no clue how to fix it.)
+(Just don't do it, I have no clue how to fix it.)

 _______________________________________________________________________________________________